Wowe-Peanut/Snail/README.md

 # TODO

 - Refactoring:
-  - [] Make Renderer class separate from main that can be initialized later with the given JSON or replay saved animations
+  - [X] Make Renderer class separate from main that can be initialized later with the given JSON or replay saved animations
   - [] Separate rendering and physics engine.
 B/c of interpolation and float cast we already have to copy shit over so just aim to link
   - [] Move away from shared pointers
-  - [] Matrixstack stuff still uses glm but it would be nice to switch everything over to eigen
   - [] Make storing the light information more clean

 - QOL:
-  - [] Make initial conditions & simulation parameters setable from input file
+  - [X] Make initial conditions & simulation parameters setable from input file
   - [] Add reset animation button
   - [] Add single step button
   - [] Zoom in and out with camera